-Eye Contact If this product comes in contact with the eyes: - Wash out immediately with water - If irritation continues, seek medical attention - Removal of contact lenses after an eye injury should only be undertaken by skilled personnel Skin Contact If skin contact occurs: - Flush skin and hair with running water (and soap if available) - Seek medical attention in case of irritation Inhalation If fumes or combustion products are inhaled remove from contaminated area.
-Other measures are usually unnecessary.
-Ingestion Immediately give a glass of water First aid is no generally required.
-If in doubt, contact a POISONS INFORMATION CENTER
+Eye Contact If this product comes in contact with eyes: ► Wash out immediately with water. ► If irritation continues, seek medical attention. ► Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
+Skin Contact If skin or hair contact occurs: ► Flush skin and hair with running water (and soap if available). ► Seek medical attention in event of irritation.
+Inhalation ▶ If fumes, aerosols or combustion products are inhaled remove from contaminated area. ▶ Other measures are usually unnecessary.
+Ingestion ► Immediately give a glass of water. ► First aid is not generally required.
+If in doubt, contact a Poisons Information Centre or a doctor.